-41. Can I transfer a portion to my RRSP this year and the remainder next year?
+40. Can I transfer a portion to my RRSP this year and the remainder next year?

 No. The severance payout is a one-time lump sum payment.
-You must elect, by September 13, 2019 when you wish to take the full amount.
 You will be paid the amount as calculated, less applicable deductions.
 There is no option to receive a portion now and the rest later.

-42. Can I deposit my RRSP funds to a spousal RRSP account?
+41. Can I deposit my RRSP funds to a spousal RRSP account?